-Discriminant validity the distinctiveness evaluates constructs within a measurement model, ensuring they measure unique aspects rather than variations of the same underlying concept. assessment is typically conducted by examining correlations between constructs. aiming to avoid excessively high correlations.
-In the provided correlation matrix, diagonal represents the square root of the Average Variance Extracted (AVE) for each construct, serving as a reference point for assessing discriminant validity.
+Discriminant validity the distinctiveness evaluates of constructs within a measurement model, ensuring they measure unique aspects rather than variations of the same underlying concept.
+This assessment is typically conducted by examining correlations between constructs. aiming to avoid excessively high correlations.
+In the provided correlation matrix, the diagonal represents the square root of the Average Variance Extracted (AVE) for each construct, serving as a reference point for assessing discriminant validity.
 Off-diagonal values depict correlations between pairs of constructs.
-For Compensation Packages, the diagonal value of 0.888 surpasses its correlations with Employee Morale (0.585),Recruitment Strategy (0.669), and Talent Acquisition (0.764), indicating discriminant sufficient validity.
-Similarly, Employee Morale exhibits discriminant validity with a diagonal 0.875 value of exceeding correlations with other constructs.
+For Compensation Packages, the diagonal value of 0.888 its surpasses correlations with Employee Morale (0.585),Recruitment Strategy (0.669), and Talent Acquisition (0.764), indicating discriminant sufficient validity.
+Similarly, Employee Morale exhibits discriminant validity with a diagonal value of 0.875 exceeding its correlations with other constructs.
 Recruitment Strategy and Talent Acquisition also demonstrate discriminant validity, as their diagonal values (0.885 and 0.866, respectively) surpass correlations with other constructs.
 This analysis confirms that all constructs are distinct within the model, ensuring robust discriminant validity.